Bayesian Mixtures Models with Repulsive and Attractive Atoms: Details about the DPP Examples

 \begin{theorem} Assume that $\Phi$ is a DPP with kernel $K$.
-Moreover assume that its eigenvalues $\lambda_j$ in \eqref{eq:k_mercer} are all strictly smaller than one.
-Then, the random measure $\mutilde$ in \Cref{teo:post} is equal to the distribution of the random measure defined by
+Moreover, assume that all of its eigenvalues $\lambda_j$ in \eqref{eq:k_mercer} are strictly smaller than one.
+Then, the random measure $\mutilde^\prime$ in \Cref{teo:post} is equal to the distribution of the random measure defined by